shirajsayed13/Haraj/README.md

 Navigation - Android Jetpack's Navigation component refers to the interactions that allow users to navigate across, into, and back out from the different pieces of content within your app.

 Dependency Injection
 Hilt - Easier way to incorporate Dagger DI into Android apps.
-This is in the main branch.

 Retrofit2 - constructing the REST API